Dylnuge/once-and-future-vis/README.md

 ## Description

-A visualization of chapters from "The Once and Future King," by T. H. White.
+Two visualizations of chapters from "The Once and Future King," by T. H. White.
 This repository contains both the code for generating the visualization input given the text files for the document and the code for the visualization itself.
 For copyright reasons, the input text is not included here.

+The first visualization, in the `wordle` folder, is a chapter-by-chapter breakdown of unique words used within The Once and Future King.

+The second visualization, in the `hierarchy` folder, is a drill down view of the four major categories of open words (nouns, verbs, adjectives, and adverbs) used within The Once and Future King by their synonym categories.

 ## Instructions